 Today, UNESCO recognizes this square as a World Heritage Site and the absolute majority of international travelers love to visit it time and again.
 It’s beautiful in the morning, but many also love it in the evening with illumination around the monument as well as shops’ window lights.

-The walls of the mosque are covered with the best different Iranian tile and mosaic as well as exquisite inscriptions done by Reza Abbasi, the well-known artist of the Safavid era.
+The walls of the mosque are covered with the best different Iranian tiles and mosaics as well as exquisite inscriptions are done by Reza Abbasi, the well-known artist of the Safavid era.
 The spacious courtyard with four Evans leading to roofed areas of the mosque is marvelously decorated inviting visitors to enter and enjoy the serenity of the temple.
 This is a 4 Ivan mosque with 2 schools at the courtyards of the mosque.
-It is an excellent example of Islamic architecture of Iran and regarded as one of the masterpieces of Persian Architecture.
+It is an excellent example of the Islamic architecture of Iran and is regarded as one of the masterpieces of Persian Architecture.

 we have two unique monuments in front of each other at Naghsh e Jahan square.
-Ali Ghapoo palace and Sheikh Lotfolah mosque, both of them made by the order of shah Abbass.
-These two buildings shine like jewels in the square and have doubled its beauty. we have two unique monuments in front of each other at Naghsh e Jahan square.
-Ali Ghapoo palace and Sheikh Lotfolah mosque, both of them made by the order of shah Abbass.
-These two buildings shine like jewels in the square and have doubled its beauty.
+Ali Ghapoo palace and Sheikh Lotfolah mosque were both of them made by the order of shah Abbass.
+These two buildings shine like jewels in the square and have doubled their beauty. we have two unique monuments in front of each other at Naghsh e Jahan square.
+Ali Ghapoo palace and Sheikh Lotfolah mosque were both of them made by the order of shah Abbass.
+These two buildings shine like jewels in the square and have doubled their beauty.

 The front of the building has 2 floors with a lofty porch, but in fact, it is a 6 floors building.